andr3w8/andr3w8/README.md

 - 👋 Hi, I’m Andrew
 - 👀 I’m interested in ML/A.I.
-- 🌱 I’m currently learning full sstack dev coruses.
+- 🌱 I’m currently learning full stack dev courses at Udemy.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...